supermarsx/smsgate/spec.md

 - Supports message inversion, auto-scroll to latest, and message purging.
 - Plays notification sound if enabled.
 - Shows server/phone status indicators and a "Close session" action.
+- Runs a periodic sync against `/api/messages/list` to reconcile any missed messages.
+- Sync polling runs every 5-10 seconds and uses `/api/messages/hash` to skip full sync when unchanged.

 ### 5.5 Localization
-- Strings are loaded from JSON (`/js/app/lang/<language>.json`).
+- Strings are loaded from `/lang/<locale>.json`.
-- Elements marked with `trl` use those strings.
-- Password placeholder uses translated string.
+- Client auto-detects locale from the browser and falls back to `en_US`.

 ## 6. Android App Behavior (smsrelay2)
 Target SDK is Android 10 (API 29) and app is intended for Android 10+ devices.